namberino/sora/docs/paging.md

 If you have memory that is paged (swapped in and out of disk) or cached then arranging blocks such as structures or arrays so that they don't cross a boundary speeds up processing because it ensures the memory doesn't need to be swapped or cache lines filled when the code accesses different parts of the block.

 Page alignment is also helpful when protecting different parts of memory from being accessed by non-privileged processes as the protection hardware only has a limited number of registers so whole pages are protected rather than individual bytes or words.

+# Frame allocation

+To map a page to a frame, we need some way of finding a free frame.

+We could just maintain a massive array of 1's and 0's, but that would be extremely wasteful as we don't need 32-bits just to hold 2 values, we can do that with 1 bit.
+So by using a [bit array](https://en.wikipedia.org/wiki/Bit_array), we will be using 32 times less space

+The bit array will have 3 functions: set, test, clear